cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/troubleshooting.md

 If you are using one of the recipe templates available in our library to push pentest findings to your ticketing system, then your recipe is using the __Pentest finding state updated__ trigger.

-Recipes using this trigger will only run if the state of a pentest finding is updated while the recipe is running.
+Recipes using this trigger will only run a job if the state of a pentest finding is updated while the recipe is in the __started__ state.
-If the state of a pentest finding is updated while the recipe is stopped, the recipe will never run for that finding - even if the recipe is started after the finding's state has been updated.
+If the state of a pentest finding is updated while the recipe is in the __stopped__ state, then the recipe will never run for that finding - even if the recipe is started after the finding's state has been updated.

 If the finding is still in the __Pending Fix__ state, you can manually re-trigger the recipe for the finding by